 This scenic spot has a hospice Hospezi Santa Maria, a small chapel Caplutta Hospezi Sontga Maria, views of the lake, as well as the border between Graubünden and Ticino.

-The Pizzo dell’Uomo (2,663 meters) overlooks the lake Lai da Sontga Maria on the southern side.
+The Pizzo dell’Uomo (2,663 meters) overlooks Lake Lai da Sontga Maria on the southern side.

 You can reach Pizzo dell’Uomo southwest of Passo del Lucomagno.
 It’s possible to walk around or climb Pizzo dell’Uomo.
 It’s best to go up the northeast and down the northwest; the southern side’s too steep.
 Most visitors still try to climb to the top even though there are no trails.